swampspawn/rat-expedition/README.md

 #### Asset browser
 Not only does it allow you to browse assets in different viewmodes to check textures, it also can show wireframe!
-To achieve that, once you've selected wireframe viewmode it tears the mesh apart with MeshDataTool, assigns barycentric coordinates for each face and assembles a new, de-indexed mesh. (meaning the mesh where no faces share vertices):
+To achieve that, once you've selected wireframe viewmode it proceduraly decomposes the mesh with MeshDataTool, assigns barycentric coordinates for each face and assembles a new, de-indexed mesh. (meaning the mesh where no faces share vertices):
 ```gdscript
 func wireframe_mesh(original_mesh: Mesh) -> ArrayMesh:
 	var face_count: int = 0